pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

   auto options = torch::TensorOptions(); // or `torch::TensorOptions options;`

-A nice consequence of this is that the ``TensorOptions`` object we just spoke so much about can actually be entirely omitted from any tensor factory call:
+A nice consequence of this is that the ``TensorOptions`` object we just spoke so much about can be entirely omitted from any tensor factory call:

 .. code-block:: cpp